BorasLegend: Biography and career

-Born in Croatia on 1 September 1992, came to Sweden as an infant due to the Bosnian war and Croatian War of Independence.
+Lapanje was born in Croatia on 1 September 1992.
+Lapanje's family emigrated to Sweden when Lapanje was an infant due to the Bosnian War and Croatian War of Independence.
 At age of 7 his family moved from the small village Gödestad to Borås, where he has lived since.
 His gamertag BorasLegend is a reference to his home town Borås.
 He played in Swedish football club IF Elfsborg youth academy for 8 years, but quit at age of 15.
 Two years later he quit his football career due to injuries.

 He started to play FIFA at early age but got his big interest for it when he quit his football career.
 In his first competition in 2009 he came to the final of a big offline tournament but lost to Avan “aaviboy” Rashid.
 Some days later he got his revenge in the unofficial Swedish Championship at Dreamhack Winter where he beat the same Avan Rashid with 3–1.

 After his triumph he took a break to focus on studies and work but came back in 2012 to compete in the Swedish Championship.
 He managed to go all the way to the final, where he eventually lost to Filip “Stek” Persson after a nail-biting best-of-three series.
 The defeat was a big reverse.
 After the loss Ivan Lapanje decided to put full effort on Fifa and quit his job at Hennes & Mauritz.
 In the autumn of 2012 he took home the Swedish E-Football challenge after beating Filip Persson in semi and the future rival Lukas “Lukasinho” Gummesson in the final.

 In the beginning of 2013 he attended the Virgin Gaming Challenge Series in Las Vegas.
 He managed to go all the way and win the world title after defeating Rafael “Ralfitita” Riobo in the final with 3–1.
 He also took home US$140,000, which is still to date one of the biggest single winnings in e-sport history.
 A month after the triumph in Las Vegas, he won the Swedish competition Metallsvenskan in Örebro after beating Lukas Gummesson in the final.
 But the sweetest win for the Swede was the Swedish Championship on Dreamhack Summer, where he got his revenge after previous year's final loss.
 He beat Lukas Gummesson in the final and claimed his second Swedish national title and the first official Swedish title.
 This summer he got his first sponsor signing after joining the Copenhagen Wolves.